15 Aug How to get mindful exercise into your workout

 Mindful exercise – be aware of your body

 You can benefit tremendously by being aware of your body and how it is acting and reacting.
 This is a central aspect of mindfulness and meditation, and it can help you to make big gains when you exercise.

-Before you begin a work out, a run, a swim, or any other activity, focus your attention on your physical experience.
+Before you begin a workout, a run, a swim, or any other activity, focus your attention on your physical experience.
 Does your body feel different today than it did yesterday?
 Are you feeling tension, discomfort or energy surges in any parts of your body?
 Are you tired?
-Feel the movement of air though your mouth and nose, try to detect the beating of your heart.
+Feel the movement of air through your mouth and nose, try to detect the beating of your heart.
 All of this gets you in tune with how your different systems will respond while exercising.